Rigby boys rally to defeat Madison 57-53 for rivalry win

-RIGBY—It was a memorable Wednesday at Rigby High as the afternoon started with football players Tanoa Togiai and Christian Fredericksen signing national letters of intent.
+It was a memorable Wednesday at Rigby High Feb.
+5 as the afternoon started with football players Tanoa Togiai and Christian Fredericksen signing national letters of intent.
 The nightcap of the day was another thrilling basketball game between Rigby and Madison in eastern Idaho’s most fierce rivalry.

 In the end, it was host Rigby celebrating a 57-53 victory as the Trojans overcame a 10-0 deficit to start the game and then held off every charge the Bobcats made down the stretch.